platformsh/platformsh-docs/docs/src/define-routes/proxy.md

 mermaid: true
 ---
 ​
-Sometimes you want your app to be able to pass requests on to another location, such as a different Platform.sh project.
+Sometimes you want your app to pass requests on to another location, such as a different Platform.sh project.
 Basic redirects only work within the same project, so use proxy routes for routes elsewhere.
 ​